TimMisiak/timmisiak.github.io/content/posts/run-my-code.md

 # Dynamic code injection

-Dynamic code injection is the trickiest form of code injection, and is generally reserved for nefarious purposes, although you will also see it getting used by diagnostic tools (such as early versions of Time Travel Debugging).
+Dynamic code injection is the trickiest form of code injection, and is generally reserved for nefarious purposes, although you will also see it getting used by diagnostic tools (such as Time Travel Debugging).

 To do dynamic code injection without injecting a DLL, you allocate some memory in the target process using [AllocVirtualEx](https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualallocex), write some bytes representing the code you want to run using [WriteProcessMemory](https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-writeprocessmemory), and then create a thread (or modify an existing thread) to get the process to run your code.
 You have to be careful what code you write to the remote process to make sure it can operate independently and not rely on code that *isn't* copied (or DLLs that are not loaded).